Working with RDS Proxy events - Amazon Aurora

 Working with RDS Proxy events

-An event indicates a change in an environment.
-This can be an Amazon environment or a service or application from a software as a service (SaaS) partner.
-Or it can be one of your own custom applications or services.
+An event indicates a change in an environment such as an Amazon environment or a service or application from a software as a service (SaaS) partner.
+Or, it can be one of your own custom applications or services.
 For example, Amazon Aurora generates an event when you create or modify an RDS Proxy.
 Amazon Aurora delivers events to CloudWatch Events and Amazon EventBridge in near-real time.
 Following, you can find a list of RDS Proxy events that you can subscribe to and an example of an RDS Proxy event.

 For more information about working with events, see the following: